ThePhD/sol2/README.md

 ## Supported Compilers

 Sol makes use of C++11/14 features.
-GCC 4.9 and Clang 3.4 or higher should be able to compile without problems.
+GCC 4.9 and Clang 3.4 (with std=c++1z and appropriate standard library) or higher should be able to compile without problems.
 However, the officially supported and CI-tested compilers are:

 - GCC 4.9.0+